chartist-js/chartist/CODINGSTYLE.md

-# Web Styleguide - Style guide to harmonize HTML, Javascript and CSS / SASS coding style
+# Web Styleguide - Style guide to harmonize HTML, Javascript and CSS / Sass coding style

 This document defines formatting and style rules for HTML, Javascript and CSS / SCSS.
 It aims at improving collaboration, code quality, and enabling supporting infrastructure.
-It applies to raw, working files that use HTML, Javascript and CSS, including SASS (SCSS) files.
+It applies to raw, working files that use HTML, Javascript and CSS, including Sass (SCSS) files.

 If a group of developers start to use a style guide, errors become more obvious.
 If a certain parts of code are not complying with the style guide it could be a style error but it could also be a bug.
 This makes it easier to review